Skip to main content

 With the help of staff and volunteers, the Planning Division routinely conducts Pedestrian & Bicyclist counts throughout Columbia.
 By counting pedestrians and bicyclists, volunteers help to ensure that all of the City’s residents count: transit riders, pedestrians, and bicyclists are often not accounted for in traffic studies – the same traffic studies used to make important decisions about our City’s landscape.
 Volunteers are essential to the survey process, and counts are generally held in the Spring and Fall of each year – you can sign up to receive Walk Bike Columbia emails to stay in the loop for future count opportunities!

-Check out our 2023 report!
-We’ll release a report on 2024 data once both Spring and Fall counts have concluded and we’ve had a chance to dig into the data, but that doesn’t mean we won’t use the data in the meantime – we’ll forward comments and suggestions to all the relevant departments and agencies as soon as each set of counts concludes.
+We’ll release a two-year report on 2024 -2025 data in the near future – stay tuned!
+While we’re shifting to generating the full report every two years, that certainly doesn’t mean we aren’t using the data in the meantime – we forward comments and suggestions to all the relevant departments and agencies as soon as each set of counts concludes.

 Blue Bike Bike Share Program